 A risk factor is something that increases your likelihood of getting a disease or condition.

-It is possible to develop congestive heart failure with or without the risk factors listed below.
-However, the more risk factors you have, the greater your likelihood of developing congestive heart failure.
-If you have a number of risk factors, ask your healthcare provider what you can do to reduce your risk.
+It is possible to develop panic disorder with or without the risk factors listed below.
+However, the more risk factors you have, the greater your likelihood of developing panic disorder is.
+If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

 website.
 Available at:

 http://www.nimh.nih.gov/health/publications/anxiety-disorders/panic-disorder.shtml.
 Updated January 23, 2009.
 Accessed March 25, 2009.

 Last reviewed November 2012 by Rimas Lukas, MD

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.